-2 with a slope of 0.0198), which results in an 80% probability of rejecting the pre-trends as insignificant.
-The blue-dashed line represents the point estimates conditional on not finding a significant pre-trend if the true trend was the hypothesized red line.20 Thus, the hypothesized trend is unlikely in our case.
+A pre-trend test, the null hypothesis of which is $\beta{-5} = \beta{-4} = \beta{-3} = \beta{-2} = 0$ , has an $\chi^2$ statistic of 4.21 with a p value of 0.39.
+Roth (2022) argues that such a test may suffer from low power, so that the DD estimate based on it may be biased even if the test is passed.
+Thus, we adopt the method in that paper and calculate a trend (red-solid line in Figure 2 with a slope of 0.0198), which results in an 80% probability of rejecting the pre-trends as insignificant.
+The blue-dashed line represents the point estimates conditional on not finding a significant pre-trend if the true trend was the hypothesized red line.
+Thus, the hypothesized trend is unlikely in our case.
 Following Rambachan and Roth (2023), we also conduct a sensitivity analysis and find that the effect of the Connect program on ES ratings is robust even if we allow for a violation of parallel trends up to 0.3 as big as the maximal violation in the pre-treatment period (0.225), which is 3.4 times larger than the slope of the hypothesized trend.